bioops/CrowdNodNet/README.md

 ### Usage

 * If you are interested in the nodulation gene network, you can access the website at <http://CrowdNodNet.bioops.info/>.
-It is quite simple to use, and more information is avaible in the manuscript (link to be added).
+It is quite simple to use, and more information is available in the manuscript (link to be added).

 * If you are want to create crowdsourcing platform for your own interested biological process, please read below.